-I’m pleased to announce that my manuscript for my fourth full-length collection of poetry, Full Worm Moon, has been accepted for publication by Cascade Books in its Poiema Poetry Series.
-It is an honor to be included in this series again and a joy to work with editor Don Martin once more.
-The book is due out in time for the Festival of Faith & Writing at Calvin College in April.
+I’m pleased to announce that my fourth full-length collection of poetry, Full Worm Moon, has been published by Cascade Books in its Poiema Poetry Series.
+It is an honor to be included in this series again and a joy to have worked with editor Don Martin once more.
+You can read some of the poems that appear in Full Worm Moon on my books and links pages.

-I’m pleased to say that new poems have just appeared or will appear soon in New Ohio Review, Paterson Literary Review, Prairie Schooner, and The Windhover.
+I’m pleased to say that new poems have just appeared or will appear soon in Briar Cliff Review, New Ohio Review, Paterson Literary Review, Prairie Schooner, and The Windhover.
 These and other poems will be included in Full Worm Moon.

 Moreover, my poetry now appears in several new anthologies.
 “Requiem for the Liberal Arts” is included in How Higher Education Feels: Commentaries on Poems That Illuminate Emotions in Learning and Teaching, edited by Kathleen M. Quinlan (Oxford Learning Institute, University of Oxford, UK).
 My poems “Clifton Gorge,” “The Grass Grows Ordinary,” “Remember Blessing,” and “The Painted Lady and the Thistle,” all in Particular Scandals, also appear in The Turning Aside: The Kingdom Poets Book of Contemporary Christian Poetry, edited by D.S.
 Martin (Wipf & Stock).
 My poems “This is the landscape left” and “Following the Light” were published in A Rustling and Waking Within: Poems Inspired by the Arts in Ohio, edited by Sharon Mooney (OPA).
 In addition, “Clifton Gorge,” “Prufrock in My Backyard,” “The Poet Performs in the Theatre of Cows,” and “Recovery” appear in From the Tower: Poetry in Honor of Conrad Balliet, edited by Steve Broidy (Main Street Rag Publishing Company).
 And “Voice” will be reprinted in By One’s Own Hand: Writing About Suicide, being edited by Gayle Brandeis and Ruth Nolan.